-The Ernest Cook Trust (ECT), based in Fairford, Gloucestershire, is one of the UK’s leading educational charities, inspiring young people to achieve better educational and life outcomes by learning from the land and is rooted in the conservation and management of the countryside.
+The Ernest Cook Trust, based in Fairford, Gloucestershire, is one of the UK’s leading educational charities, inspiring young people to achieve better educational and life outcomes by learning from the land and is rooted in the conservation and management of the countryside.
 It owns and manages more than 8,900 hectares of landed estates across five English counties.
-ECT actively encourages children and young people to learn from the land through education programmes (including Forest School training) on its estates, and by giving grants.
-Each year its Trustees distribute around £2m to a range of education initiatives. www.ernestcooktrust.org.uk
+ECT actively encourages children and young people to learn from the land through education programmes (including Forest School training) on its own estates, through partnerships with other organisations, and through its grant-giving programme.
+Each year its Trustees distribute around £2m in dedicated grants to a range of education initiatives. www.ernestcooktrust.org.uk

 The Forest School Association is the National professional body for Forest School, running the recognised providers and trainers’ scheme to ensure high quality Forest School.
 It has more than 2,000 members. www.forestschoolassociation.org